algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: uint64
 - converts bytes X as big endian to uint64

-`btoi` panics if the input is longer than 8 bytes.
+`btoi` fails if the input is longer than 8 bytes.

 ## %

 - Opcode: 0x18
 - Pops: *... stack*, {uint64 A}, {uint64 B}
 - Pushes: uint64
-- A modulo B. Panic if B == 0.
+- A modulo B. Fail if B == 0.

 ## |